dorasimon/dsp/05a-python.md

 How are Python lists and tuples similar and different?
 Which will work as keys in dictionaries?
 Why?

->> Lists and tuples are both a sequence of values, and the elements don't have to be the same type.
+>> Lists and tuples are both a sequence of values, and the elements don't have to be the same type but are usually of the same type.
 Lists are mutable but tuples are immutable.
-Only tuples can work as keys, because
+Only tuples can work as keys, because keys must be immutable, because the hash table implementation of dictionaries uses a hash value calculated from the key value to find the key; if the key were a mutable object, its value could change, and thus its hash could also change.

 ---